Kilimanjaro is SUCH a great experience! We did climb it last year, August 2016. A MA ZING. =)

 I wrote about my experience here:https://natpacker.com/kilimanjaro-adventure-day-1-arrival/ (be warned, it is several posts long)

-You may also want to check out: https://natpacker.com/things-wish-id-known-kilimanjaro-trip/ 8 months ago
+You may also want to check out: https://natpacker.com/things-wish-id-known-kilimanjaro-trip/ over 3 years ago

 I went with Popote Africa (http://www.popoteafrica.com/) last year (7 day Macheme route) and they were incredible.
 The team were fantastic and made it one of the best weeks of my life, and I am still in contact with some of the Popote team a year later!

 I booked it spontaneously when I was already in Tanzania and they sorted me out with all the gear (I only had hiking boots) and I asked to be put into a group with others which they were able to accommodate as well.
 Our guides were so kind and ensured our pace suited the various abilities and needs of the whole group.